alecramsay/pg/docs/workflow.md

 (1) Copy Official maps
 * Snapshot Official map ids in pg/constants.py -- DONE
-* Copy the Official maps, using the duplicate_official_maps.py script
+* Copy the Official maps, using the duplicate_official_maps.py script -- DONE

-  For each new map in DRA:
+  For each new map in DRA -- DONE

 * Set the Colors and Overlays
 * Collect the id into pg/constants.py